 Marcaine Spinal (Injection)

-The 0.75% concentration of bupivacaine injection is not recommended for obstetrical anesthesia.
-Cardiac arrest with difficult resuscitation or death during use of bupivacaine for epidural anesthesia in obstetrical patients has been reported.
-The 0.75% concentration should be reserved for surgical procedures where a high degree of muscle relaxation and prolonged effect are necessary .
+There have been reports of cardiac arrest with difficult resuscitation or death during use of bupivacaine for epidural anesthesia in obstetrical patients.
+In most cases, this has followed use of the 0.75% (7.5 mg/mL) concentration.
+Resuscitation has been difficult or impossible despite apparently adequate preparation and appropriate management.
+Cardiac arrest has occurred after convulsions resulting from systemic toxicity, presumably following unintentional intravascular injection.
+The 0.75% (7.5 mg/mL) concentration of bupivacaine hydrochloride injection is not recommended for obstetrical anesthesia and should be reserved for surgical procedures where a high degree of muscle relaxation and prolonged effect are necessary .

 This medicine is to be given only by or under the direct supervision of your doctor.